I Was Raised Christian: Should I Convert for My Jewish Partner?

 — Caite in Texas*

-The fact that you are thinking about this says so much about you and the depth of your heart.
-You obviously love your partner.
-You want your relationship to grow and to last.
+The fact that you are considering it says so much about you.
+You obviously love your partner and want the relationship to grow and last.
 You are willing to explore whatever it might take to make it work, and that’s not easy.
-We assume you are reading this article because you are looking for resources and points of view about converting to Judaism, and we can offer both.
+We assume you are reading this article because you are looking for resources and points of view about converting to Judaism.
 We suggest you begin by asking yourself two essential questions:

-We believe that understanding where you’re at now is a vital first step when considering a new direction.
-Clarifying your expectations about how such a change might or might not help you is also crucial.
-We hope that some of our questions and observations will add a helpful perspective.
+We believe that understanding where you are now is a vital first step when considering a new direction.
 So, let’s get started!

 What Is My Current Religious or Spiritual Identity?

-We all have a deeply felt sense of identity that reminds us of who we are, what gives our lives meaning and value—what makes us feel at home in our own skin.
-Since this identity goes beyond our physical makeup, it is consciously or unconsciously rooted in some kind of spiritual belief.
+We all have a deeply felt sense of identity that reminds us of who we are, gives our lives meaning and value, and makes us feel at home in our own skin.
+Since this identity goes beyond our physical makeup, it is rooted in some kind of spiritual belief.
 What does that look like for you?

 What are your core beliefs, your non-negotiables?